JetBrains/guide/site/dotnet/tutorials/localization/index.md

   - rider
   - web
 author: khalidabuhakmeh
-subtitle: Localization and the art of reaching more users
+subtitle: Localization and the art of reaching more users.
 thumbnail: ./thumbnail.png
 tutorialItems:
   - ./basics/